 Lacrica received her Master’s in Public Administration, and her Bachelor’s in Social Work from Florida State University and has significant experience as a trained facilitator with the development of grassroots partnerships to improve the health of local communities in the public and nonprofit sector.

-John PetrilaVice President of Adult PolicyJohn Petrila is Vice President of Adult Policy and was a member of the founding Board of the Policy Institute.
+John Petrila was a member of the founding Board of the Policy Institute and is a committed member of our team.
 He is an attorney with 40 years of experience in mental health law and policy.
 Before joining MMHPI, he chaired the Department of Health Policy & Management at the University of South Florida College of Public Health.
 Prior to that he chaired the Department of Mental Health Law & Policy at the Florida Mental Health Institute where he built a department that worked extensively with administrative data to inform policy at the county and state level.
 He also was the first Director of Forensic Services in the Missouri Department of Mental Health and was Chief Counsel and Deputy Commissioner in the New York State Office of Mental Health.